kaviya-projects/To-do-list-app/README.md

 # To-do-list-app
-This is my project as a bharat intern
+This is my project as a intern